-Figure 12.64: Examing C:\ on PSDirect VM
+Figure 12.64: Examining C:\ on PSDirect VM

 Insert image B42024_12_64.png

 In step 3, you create a VM snapshot of the PSDirect VM, which generates no console output.
 After you create the snapshot, in step 4, you examine the files which Hyper-V uses to support the VM snapshot.
 The output of this step looks like this: